 Pesticides, organic or not, are made to kill pests.
 That’s fairly obvious — it’s in the name, after all.
 However, using man-made chemical sprays can have some unintended consequences.
 Some plants, for example, are exceptionally sensitive and can be harmed or even killed by chemical sprays that are otherwise considered plant-safe.

 There are also unintended environmental consequences.
 Chemical sprays may harm insects that are beneficial to the garden, or may do too much damage to the population of unwanted insects, causing a chain reaction that damages the garden ecosystem.
 Remember, even the most annoying of pests has a role in the food chain and the ecosystem!
-You want them to stop eating your plants, not to stop existing!
+So always choose organic pest control methods – you want them to stop eating your plants, not to stop existing!

 Chemicals can cause environmental damage of varying levels, too.
 Using a chemical spray occasionally on a small scale may not cause any immediately visible damage, but using it too often or on a larger scale can cause chemicals to build up in the soil or leak into nearby water.